LeSqueed/Unofficial-Athenascope-Uploader/README.md

 Python Modules:
 mttkinter, subprocess, threading

-Run the uploader.py file.
-This will open a dialog window.
+Run the uploader.py file with python 3+.

+### Usage:
-Here you can select the file to upload and enter your stream key.
+After launching the program you select a file to upload in the first field and enter your stream key in the second one.
 The stream key can be found on the [Athenascope website](https://athenascope.com/) in your settings.

 Do **NOT** add the entire URL, only the stream key!